Dr. Jim Webber

 Socal Media

-Twitter
+Twitter and BlueSky

-Following the example of Jonthan Dowland my Twitter feed has a sliding window of 90 days worth of tweets.
+Following the example of Jonthan Dowland, my Twitter feed has a sliding window of 90 days worth of tweets.
 I like Twitter (somewhat) for conversations, but as a system of record much less so.

 Facebook, Instagram, Snapchat etc.